freesewing/freesewing/markdown/org/docs/patterns/hi/options/hungry/en.md

 title: "Hungry"
 ---

-This setting determins how long it has been since your Hi has had something to eat.
+This setting determines how long it has been since your Hi has hadsomething to eat.
 More hungry results in a leaner shark.